-Since our last report in 2021 the race profile in SPT has remained the same.
-3% of staff have said they are from a minority ethnic background.
+Since our last report in 2021, the race profile in SPT has changed slightly.
+2% of staff have said they are from a minority ethnic background.
 This remains lower than the latest Scottish Government statistics which show that people from minority ethnic backgrounds make up 4.6% of the population.
-6% of our new starts in 2022 were from minority ethnic background.
+6% of our new starts in 2022 are from ethnic minority backgrounds.